Automation Overview

 Error Handling

-- Try-catch blocks in scheduled tasks
+- Put try-catch blocks in your scheduled tasks.

 Security